 About the SENCER-SALG

-The SALG retains its basic format of 10 question-stems: 6 related to course design and practices, and 4 related to course learning objectives.
-To ensure the conceptual identity of the SALG, these 10 question-stems can no longer be changed or deleted, nor can their answer-scales be altered.
-Within these limits, however, you may add to, delete or change any of the sub-questions under these stems to adapt your SALG to the specific design and goals of your course.
-These sub-questions are grouped now more coherently, and their content has been updated to apply to a broader variety of disciplines and course-types.
+The SALG retains its basic format of 10 question stems: six related to course design and practices, and four related to course learning objectives.
+To ensure the conceptual identity of the SALG, these 10 question stems can no longer be changed or deleted, nor can their answer scales be altered.
+Within these limits, however, you may add to, delete, or change any of the sub-questions under these stems to adapt your SALG to the specific design and goals of your course.
+These sub-questions are now grouped more coherently, and their content has been updated to apply to a broader variety of disciplines and course types.

 Instructions for Creating a SENCER-SALG Instrument

 - Open a web browser.
 Firefox and Internet Explorer are preferred.
-Chrome usually works OK.
-Please do not use Safariit is not compatible with the SALG software.
+Chrome usually works decently.
+Please do not use Safari, it is not compatible with the SALG software.

 - Go to www.salgsite.org.

 - Log in, using your (school) email address and password.
 (If you have not logged into the site before, you should create an account using the email address you gave to SENCER.)

 - On your home page, below the soft-cornered rectangle with your department affiliation in it (and above the list of your instruments), you will see two large buttons.
 Click on the right button, “Implement an instrument created by your department without adding questions.”